harshfire/kafka/README.md

 used for compilation).
 Java 8 support has been deprecated since Apache Kafka 3.0 and will be removed in Apache Kafka 4.0 (see [KIP-750](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=181308223) for more details).

-Scala 2.12 and 2.13 are supported and 2.13 is used by default.
+Scala 2.12 and 2.13 are supported and1 2.13 is used by default.
 Scala 2.12 support has been deprecated since Apache Kafka 3.0 and will be removed in Apache Kafka 4.0 (see [KIP-751](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=181308218) for more details).
 See below for how to use a specific Scala version or all of the supported Scala versions.